dappre/qiy-node/qs-user-node.md

 The [Persistent Id](#persistent-id) is always fired and returns the [Persistent Id](#persistent-id):
 * The [Persistent Id](#persistent-id) can be used to uniquely identify a connected Qiy Node.
 * The [Persistent Id](#persistent-id) for two connected Qiy Nodes is always the same.
-* The [Persistent Id](#persistent-id) of a Connection can be looked up by either the Qiy Nodes using the [Domain Details Message](#domain-details-message) that was transferred when the Connection was established.
+* The [Persistent Id](#persistent-id) of a Connection can be looked up by either the Qiy Nodes using the [Service Catalogue Message](#service-catalogue-message) that was transferred when the Connection was established.

 #### 6.3.2.1 First Time